Guitar practice sessions might not be as simple as you might think.

 An in-between option will be a rechargeable battery that uses AC power to charge the batteries.
 This affords you the freedom to play without being tied to external power adapters, and charge the batteries when not playing.

-The quality of your headphone is directly proportional to the quality of sound that you get from you guitar headphone amp
+The quality of your headphone is directly proportional to the quality of sound that you get from your guitar headphone amplifier

 That’s one advantage the compact box headphone amps have over the bug types.